What is ISO 45001 Occupational Health and Safety Management Systems?

 - Section 7: Support.
-This clause guides the support required in processes and resources for the effective functioning of the OH&SMS.
+This clause guides the support required in processes and resources for the effective functioning of the Occupational Health and Safety Management Systems (OH&SMS).
 It defines requirements for human resources, infrastructure, work environment, monitoring and evaluating resources, competence, awareness, communication, and documented information.

 - Section 8: Operation.
 This clause focuses on determining operational controls to remove occupational health and safety hazards, change management, and emergency preparedness and response.

 - Section 9: Performance evaluation.
 The purpose of the requirements of this clause is to equip the organisation with the necessary mechanisms to verify the effectiveness of the Quality Management System.
-It includes essential monitoring, analysing, and measuring requirements, including performance evaluation, compliance, internal audit of ISO 45001, and management review.
+It includes essential monitoring, analysing, and measuring requirements, including performance evaluation, compliance, internal ISO 45001 audit, and management review.

 - Section 10: Improvement.
 The final section of the standard sets the conditions for the continual improvement of the OH&SMS, including requirements for nonconformities management, incidents, and corrective actions.